+In the previous small business planners article, we looked at the importance of choosing the right location.
 Planning to start a new business may involve hiring individuals that can share and execute your vision.
-When it comes to your business you must think of the positions you need – just like any other business.
+When it comes to your business, you must think of the positions you need – just like any other business.
 You may need positions such as a manager, a bookkeeper, a cleaner, an assistant, a driver, a receptionist, and so forth.
-It’s important not only to decide upon all the positions you need, but also to write a job description for each role.
+It’s important to decide upon all the positions you need and compile job descriptions for each.
 Your job description must be very detailed and cover all the important facts about the position – such as:

 You may already have certain team members on board.
 It is important that there is a written job description for them, too.
-You need your team to work together in a way that not only adds value to your business but also to their own lives (thus building employee loyalty).
+It would help if you had your team work together in a way that adds value to your business and their own lives (thus building employee loyalty).

 Planning for the Job Positions

-Make sure that everyone on the team understands what everyone’s divisions are all about.
-That way you’ll have a harmonious team.
-At first you may need to double up on some roles – divide them up equally.
-That way you’ll have a happy team.
+Make sure everyone on the team understands what everyone’s divisions are about.
+That way, you’ll have a harmonious team.
+At first, you may need to double up on some roles – divide these added responsibilities equally.
+That way, you’ll have a happy team.
 If you have to recruit staff, here are some guidelines: